MathieuCGit/ChordGrid_for_Obsidian/README.md

 That's it!
 You just created your first chord chart.

 ---
-You want to add repeat bar ?
-No worry !
+Want to add a repeat bar?
+No worries!
 ````markdown
 ```chordgrid
 4/4 ||: C | G | Am | F / G :||